shankarmsy/shankarmsy.github.io/output/stories/background.md

 	That day when I start to look out for interesting assignments in Data Science.
 I'll worry about that when I am ready.
 For now, *I need to get better*.

 I hope you found atleast some of this article interesting.
+I will be absolutely thrilled if it inspired someone else to choose a new path, but everyone should make their own decision and only dive-in if they're ready to commit to failure.

+>**Prepare for the Worst but Hope for the Best**

-I will be excited to hear you comments and feedback about my mode of preparation and wish you the best in whatever you do!
+I would be excited to hear you comments and feedback about my mode of preparation and wish you the best in whatever you do!

 Happy Reading!